 The talk will concentrate on the interests of William Colchester who owned the first ship to enter the Ipswich Wet dock in 1842, Edward Packard who had built a fertilizer plant on the side of Ipswich docks before moving it to Bramford in 1854, and his son Sir Edward Packard who designed a steam barge in 1868 for use on the Gipping navigation.

 Giles Colchester was born in Bruisyard Suffolk, moved to London in the 1970s and has returned regularly to Suffolk since then.
 He has been researching the family histories of both the Packard and Colchester families and their extensive Suffolk interests for twenty-five years.

-Wednesday 5th April at approximately 8pm, after the AGM at 7.30pm
+Wednesday 4th April at 8pm (approx) after the AGM at 7.30pm

 All are welcome to our lectures at the Waterfront Building, University of Suffolk.
 Free car parking is available in the UoS car park opposite the Waterfront Building.
 The cost for attending a talk is £3.50 for members and £4.50 for guests.

-IMT Thames Barge all-day sailing trips and 4hr music trips
+IMT Thames Barge all-day sailing trips and afternoon music trips

-Due to the popularity of these events we have organised three all-day cruising trips, and three 4hr music trips on sb Victor for 2017.
-The music trips will feature one with the ‘Gipping Valley Stompers’ traditional jazz group, one with the sea-shanty group ‘High Water Mark’, and the third with the jazz group ‘La Fontaine Trio’.
+Due to the popularity of these events we have organised three all-day cruising trips, and two afternoon music trips on sb Victor for 2018.
+The music trips will feature one with the ‘Good Times’ jazz group, and the second with the jazz group ‘La Fontaine Trio’.

-Booking form on ‘Form’ page or contact Bob Pawsey on 01473 252893 for more information and bookings.
+Booking form on ‘Forms’ page or contact Bob Pawsey on 01473 252893 for more information and bookings.